-Blekko is one of the few Google competitors left but it’s barely a blip on the map compared to the giant from Mountain View despite often better search results.
-Blekko gets advertised as “spam-free search“.
-In reality Google does not compete with Blekko or even Bing, they just do for the public.
+In reality Google does not even compete with Bing, they just do for the public.
 Google’s business model is selling ads and so called paid inclusion (hidden ads that can’t be distinguished as such) not search itself.
 In short:

 Google gets paid by advertisers so that they show up on top of so called organic search results.

 These organic search results by now almost disappeared in most lucrative niches like ecommerce or travel.
 There Google dominates most if not all of the visible screen real estate.
 You have to scroll to even see the so called natural search results.
 These in turn will most likely show either Wikipedia on top or other corporations you can’t compete with.

 So most business owners have to pay to get included on Google.